2102860/CS220-AU-portfolio/README.md

 - start my essay draft
 - finish attachig my work about human emotions
 - put images to github page and explain my research content
+## by week 12
+- send my essay draft to my peer student and hopefully get a feedback.
+- start writing an actual essay
+- change the link to look more clean
+-
 <br>